janderie/Lab-Page/content/authors/Wiechman/_index.md

   - Grad Students
 ---

-Adam brings a dynamical systems approach to public infrastructure challenges and explore the interconnected considerations that drive investment.
-My recent work uses the example of urban water systems in the United States to understand how institutional design contributes to the resilience and distributional equity of them.
-My methodological approaches include agent-based modeling, dynamical systems modeling, institutional analysis, network analysis, and qualitative content analysis.
+Adam's research examines the governance processes responsible for investment in sustainable infrastructure transitions.
+He uses an interdisciplinary approach that combines computational modeling with empirical investigation and builds upon public policy, public administration, political economy, human-natural systems, and sustainability.
+His recent work has involved urban water systems in Arizona responding to long-term declines in water availability to understand how institutional design contributes to system resilience, distributional equity, and collaboration.